pozzanders/prompt-eng-hackathon/README.md

     # ...
 ```

-Lastly, it is also good to mention in the prompt that you send to the LLM what format you expect.
+Lastly, it is also good to mention in the prompt that you send to the `ProfanityClassifierBot` what format you expect.
 The function `format_profanity_classification_template` in [templates.py](src/templates.py) gives you an example.
 Feel free to reuse it.